Frontend Resilience & UX Handling

 Optimistic updates remain viable during rate-limited windows provided the client maintains a reconciliation layer that rolls back state if the deferred request ultimately fails.
 This requires strict coupling between the retry scheduler and the UI state manager, ensuring that loading indicators, disabled states, and success/failure callbacks remain synchronized.

-Apply UI Disable States & Loading Patterns to maintain perceived performance and prevent duplicate submissions during rate-limited windows.
+When a 429 is intercepted, disable interactive controls, display skeleton loaders or progress indicators, and queue the action for deferred execution.
 By standardizing visual feedback across throttling scenarios, platform teams eliminate race conditions and ensure that users receive deterministic, actionable interface states regardless of backend capacity fluctuations.

 Engineering Workflow Integration